 Don't sweat the small stuff

 Sometimes everything doesn't go exactly as planned (sometimes it's better) embrace it and allow time for things to happen naturally - these are the moments you will treasure.
 Kids can be especially hard to photograph.
 I have two of my own and I've seen tantrums and kids not wanting to co-operate.
 We work with what we have and I have a few things up my sleeve that hopefully can get them looking at the camera.
 It's really important to remember that it is my job to get them looking at the camera, otherwise I get shots of them looking and you as parents pointing at the camera and it just doesn't work!
 It's important to note that if you are bringing your young children to a family session to make sure they are well fed, warm, and are not waking up in the car as they arrive for the session.
 You may need to put them down for a sleep earlier in the day.
 We want to give them the opportunity to enjoy the session and get lots of smiles.
-Children being hungry, cold and tired can really affect the outcome of your photo session.
+Try have an easy day leading up to the shoot so your kids have the energy to bring to the session.
+Children who are hungry, cold and tired can really affect the outcome of your photo session.

 The best light occurs just after the sun has come up or the hour before the sun sets.
 Midday light is super harsh and really affects how you look on the day.
 I recommend choosing a time that creates the best light.
 If you have your heart set on a session in the middle of the day, we will find a really nice shady spot for it.